 I am interested in how loneliness, social isolation and stress affect the brain and mind, especially during adolescent development.
 I mainly use neuroimaging in combination with multi-voxel pattern analysis methods (MVPA and RSA) to address my research questions.

-My PhD research in Psychology at University of Vienna (supervised by Claus Lamm) focused on the effects of acute stress on social cognition and the underlying brain processes using fMRI.
+My PhD research at the Social, Cognitive and Affective Neuroscience Unit at University of Vienna (supervised by Claus Lamm) focused on the effects of acute stress on neural correlates of empathy.
 I then completed 3 years of postdoctoral training in Cognitive Neuroscience at the Department of Brain and Cognitive Sciences at MIT (working with Rebecca Saxe) investigating how deprivation of social needs affects the human brain.
-In 2020, I was awarded a Henslow Research Fellowship at Hughes Hall, University of Cambridge (working with Sarah-Jayne Blakemore).
+Since 2020, I am a Henslow Research Fellowship at Hughes Hall at University of Cambridge (working with Sarah-Jayne Blakemore).